c-blake/hldiff/README.md

-Configuration of colorization is similar to [cligen](https://github.com/c-blake/cligen)/[lc](https://github.com/c-blake/lc)/[procs](https://github.com/c-blake/procs) using the same internal engine.  `edits` also provides/exports an edit distance based on the edit algorithm (from Ratcliff1988), though here called `simil` for "similarity" and a common-needs API `closeTo` that gives "nearby suggestions".
+Configuration of colorization is similar to [cligen](https://github.com/c-blake/cligen)/[lc](https://github.com/c-blake/lc)/[procs](https://github.com/c-blake/procs) using the same internal engine.  `edits` also provides/exports an edit distance based on the edit algorithm (from Ratcliff1988), here called `similarity` and a common-needs API `closeTo` that gives "nearby suggestions" for Nim `string`s.

 Motivation
 ==========